 They consist of a plastic case containing lead plates submerged in an electrolyte solution, usually a mixture of water and sulfuric acid.
 When the engine is running, the alternator recharges the battery, maintaining its charge for subsequent starts.

 Car batteries come in various sizes and capacities to accommodate different vehicles and power requirements.
-Regular maintenance, such as checking the battery’s terminals for corrosion and ensuring proper fluid levels, is crucial for optimal performance and longevity.
+Regular maintenance, such as checking and cleaning the battery’s terminals for corrosion and ensuring proper fluid levels, is crucial for optimal performance and longevity.

 The Importance of a Functioning Car Battery